 MuslimARC is a racial justice education organization by and for Muslims.
 We see education as a garrison to address concerns of intra-Muslim racism.
 We see multiple opportunities now for MSAs to immediately begin to change the unhealthy and un-Islamic environments within their spaces and foster genuine brotherhood and sisterhood on campus.
 We are here as a resource for MSAs and highlight best practices and examples from around the country regarding how MSAs can improve.

 We understand that MSA leaders are often under multiple stressors.
 We remind them here: Islamophobia is but a branch on the tree of racism.
-To allow racism to flourish in a Muslim student organization is severely damaging to us politically, socially, and most importantly, spiritually.
-It is in all of our best interests for dunya and mandatory for our akhirah to seek to rectify the racism we find in our communities.
+To allow racism to flourish in a Muslim student organization is severely damaging to us politically, socially, and, most importantly, spiritually.
+It is in our best interests for dunya and mandatory for our akhirah to seek to rectify the racism we find in our communities.

 Through the hashtag, it became clear that Arab/South Asian millennials perpetuate marginalization with the idea that racism, bigotry, and caste are a thing of the past within their community.
 After receiving an outpouring of comments regarding the erasure of Black Muslim students within the broad framework of MSAs, we have provided a brief list of recommendations in the hopes that we can continue to work to develop solidarity under the banner of Islam and dignity.

 “A Muslim is a brother of (another) Muslim, he neither wrongs him nor does hand him over to one who does him wrong.
 If anyone fulfils his brother’s needs, Allah will fulfil his needs; if one relieves a Muslim of his troubles, Allah will relieve his troubles on the Day of Resurrection…” [Bukhari and Muslim].